Typst

 Loading Binary Files

-Use the @file directive to load binary files like images:
+Use the @file directive to explicitly declare binary files:

 :::typst{mode="preview"}